codeadamca/_readme/index.markdown

 ## Citations

-Citations are placed in a READEME.md or Markdown file using APA, a `>`, and wrapped in the `<small>` tag.
+Citations placed in a README.md or Markdown file shoud use APA guidelines, a `>`, and wrapped in the `<small>` tag.
 For example:

 ```markdown
 > <small>LEGO (n.d.).
 LEGO 12 Grimmauld Place.
 Retrieved August 7, 2023, from [https://www.lego.com/en-ca/product/12-grimmauld-place-7640](https://www.lego.com/en-ca/product/12-grimmauld-place-7640)</small>